dominicstop/react-native-ios-context-menu/README.md

       // a menu action config item (i.e. a `MenuAction` object) actionKey  : 'key-01'   ,
       actionTitle: 'Action #1',
+	   // a `IconConfig` object
+      icon: {
-      imageType  : 'SYSTEM'   , // indicates that we want to use SF Symbols imageValue : 'folder'   , // the icon string of SF Symbols icon }, {
+        iconType : 'SYSTEM', // indicates that we want to use SF Symbols
+        iconValue: 'folder', // the icon string of SF Symbols icon }
+    }, {
       // another `MenuAction` object item
       actionKey  : 'key-02'   ,
       actionTitle: 'Action #2',
+      // another `IconConfig` object
+      icon: {
-      imageType  : 'SYSTEM'   , // don't forget to add this property/key
+        iconType : 'SYSTEM'   , // don't forget to add this property/key
-      imageValue : 'dial.fill', // a SF symbol has other variants for an icon }, {
+        iconValue: 'dial.fill', // a SF symbol has other variants for an icon }
+    }, {
       // and another `MenuAction` object item
       actionKey  : 'key-03'   ,
       actionTitle: 'Action #3',
+      // alternatively, as a shorthand, you can directly define `iconType`
-      imageType  : 'SYSTEM'   , // <- set `imageType` to "SYSTEM"
-      imageValue : 'archivebox.fill', // <- provide a SF Symbols icon string
+      // and `iconValue` in a `MenuConfig` object iconType   : 'SYSTEM'         , // <- set `iconType` to "SYSTEM" iconValue  : 'archivebox.fill', // <- provide a SF Symbols icon string
     }],
   }}
 />